EDN 1013 credit hours (lecture: 3 | lab: 0)

 Topics in Educational Foundations

 Course explores selected topics in educational foundations.
 Content included varies, and may focus on particular aspects of history, sociology, and philosophy of education, and comparative education.
-EDN 290 may be repeated up to three times on different topics for a maximum of twelve credit hours.
+Course may be taken for credit up to four times on different topics.
 Fee Varies.

 Prerequisite: EDN 101 or consent of instructor.